 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation GNOME on Ubuntu 14.04.
+I will show you through the step-by-step installation of GNOME on Ubuntu 14.04.

 Install GNOME on Ubuntu 14.04